ProgramFan/atom-config/Hydrogen/README.md

 You will test using the Python package `markdown` from inside the Docker container in your local Atom editor, with autocompletion, etc.

-The last two lines are the only (temporal) addition to your `Dockerfile` that will allow you to develop locally using the remote Python kernel.
+The last two lines are the only (temporary) addition to your `Dockerfile` that will allow you to develop locally using the remote Python kernel.
 If you already have a Python project with a `Dockerfile` you only need to copy those 2 lines and add them to it:

 ```
 RUN pip install ipykernel